 Some persimmons have large smooth seeds in them, although I haven't seen any seeds in years (where are all the seeds??).
 If you slice into it, you will be able to see whether there is a seed that needs to be removed.

-- Add persimmons to a Greek yogurt bowl, perhaps with some cinnamon and agave syrup
+- Add persimmons to a Greek yogurt bowl, perhaps with some cinnamon and agave syrup, or walnuts, sliced apples, and pomegranate seeds

 - Blend persimmons into a smoothie

-- Puree them and make a vinaigrette for a dressing, such as my recipe here
+- Puree persimmons and make a vinaigrette for a dressing, such as this persimmon salad

 So there you have it - persimmons!
 For those of you who have persimmons in their local stores - I urge you to go find some persimmons to try while they are in season.